billkarsh/SpikeGLX/Markdown/UserManual.md

 To install SpikeGLX on a new system, just copy a virgin SpikeGLX folder to your C-drive and double click SpikeGLX.exe to begin.

-> SpikeGLX is currently a 32-bit application.
-If you have any difficulty launching it in 64-bit Windows, try:
->
-> 1. Right-click on the application icon
-> 2. Choose Properties
-> 3. Compatibility Tab
-> 4. Check : Run this program in compatibility mode for:
-> 5. Select: Windows XP (Service Pack 3)

 The contents of a virgin (see below) SpikeGLX folder: